pagekit/docs/getting-started/configuration-file.md

       'storage' => 'auto'    // the cache method to be used, if enabled ]
   ],
-  'nocache' => false         // the cache state - you can disable it entirely by setting to 'true' ],
+  'nocache' => false         // the cache state - disable entirely by setting to true ],
 'system/finder' => [
-  'storage' => '/storage'    // the relative path to the storage folder - e.g. media files will be stored here ],
+  'storage' => '/storage'    // relative path to a folder used for uploads, cache etc.
+],
 'application' => [
-  'debug' => false           // the debug mode state - enable while developing to get debug output ],
+  'debug' => false           // debug mode state, enable while developing to get debug output ],
 'debug' => [
-  'enabled' => false         // the debug toolbar state - enable it to get information, about requests, memory usage etc ]
+  'enabled' => false         // debug toolbar state, enable to get information, about requests, routes etc.
+]
 ```